marceng/marcus_game/GameDesignDoc.md

 through obstacles like icicles and will go across the screen randomly.
 If the user catches (or collides) with it, then the user will become "invincible" for a certain time (being unaffected by birds and icicles) as they would run through/clip the things that normally would make them fall.
+The score label will indicate when the player in invincible by turning green.
 The star will not show up very often and will be from an imported image.

 #### Monkey
 The monkey will climb up and down along the walls.
 If the player comes in contact with a monkey, then they will fall down and lose.
-The monkey will not jump across the screen, rather, it will only stay on one side where it will ascend and descend randomly.
+The monkey will not jump across the screen, rather, it will only stay on one side where it will ascend and descend randomly (being able to go through icicles along the wall).
 It will be created from an image on the internet.

 ----